Parameter space exploration of ecological models: Quantitative output analysis

 \subsection{Sensitivity analysis}

 The question of ``what is the effect of some combination of parameters to the model output'' may be answered by testing the relation between the parameters and outputs.
-There are extensive reviews about detecting these relations after generating samples with Latin Hypercubes \cite{Marino08, Kleijnen99}, so we will give just a brief overview.
+There are extensive reviews about detecting these relations after generating samples with Latin Hypercubes \citep{Marino08, Kleijnen99}, so we will give just a brief overview.
 We will first note that the methods used must take into account the variation of all the parameters.
 For example, instead of calculating the correlation between the result and some parameter, partial correlation coefficients should be used, which discount the effect of all other parameters.

-These relations between the result and the parameters may be classified, in order of increasing complexity, as:
+The classical approach to the sensitivity analysis, based on the frequentist school of hypothesis testing, consists in classifying the relations between the results and the input parameters, in order of increasing complexity, as:

-\begin{itemize} \item Linear relation, which can be tested with the Pearson partial correlation coefficient, \item Monotonic relation, which can be tested with the Spearman partial correlation coefficient, \item Trends in central location, for which the Kruskal-Wallis test may be applied, \item Trends in variability, for which the FAST method and Sobol' indices may be used. \end{itemize}
+\begin{itemize} \item Linear relation, which can be tested with the Pearson partial correlation coefficient.
+Is is usual to test the significance of this linear relation by a t-test \citep{Freedman07}. \item Monotonic relation, which can be tested with the Spearman partial correlation coefficient, also referred to as Partial Rank Correlation Coefficient, or PRCC.
+This measure is a robust indicator of monotonic interactions between $y$ and $x_i$, and is subject to significance testing \citep{Marino08}. \item Trends in central location, for which the Kruskal-Wallis test may be applied \citep{Kleijnen99}. \item Trends in variability, for which the FAST method and Sobol' indexes may be used in order to partition the model variability \citep{Archer97, Saltelli99, Saltelli04}. \end{itemize}

 Subsections \ref{linear} to \ref{FAST} will provide some mathematical background for each method, and section \ref{Leslie} will present examples of use of those tests.
 We should stress here that the application of one method is not enough to draw conclusions about the relations between the input and output variables, as these techniques test different hypotheses, and have different statistical powers.
-Instead, every model should be analysed by a combination of techniques, preferably one for each category outlined here.
+Instead, every model should be analyzed by a combination of techniques, preferably one for each category outlined here.